-Despite the ubiquity of heuristics (and resulting biases) in decision-making, identifying which heuristics people use and when they use them can be a challenge.
-Psychologists identify heuristics by thinking about the structure of decision environments and observing human behavior, but this process of discovery is slow and requires both luck and ingenuity.
-This makes discovering good heuristics a critical bottleneck to understanding and improving human decision-making.
+Correspondence concerning this article should be addressed to Paul M. Krueger, Department of Computer Science, Princeton University, 35 Olden Street, Princeton, NJ 08540, United States.
+Email: paul.m.krueger@gmail.com observing human behavior, but this process of discovery is slow and requires both luck and ingenuity.
+This makes discovering good heuristics a critical bottleneck to understanding and improving human decision making.
 Furthermore, while many specific heuristics have been identified, there is no general method that could be used to predict which heuristics will be used in novel situations.